Evaluating Uncertainty and Quality of Visual Language Action-enabled Robots: Quality Metrics

-For placement or movement tasks such as \textit{``Move''}, \textit{``Put In''} and \textit{``Put On''} the reference point dynamically changes depending on whether the object has been successfully grasped.
-Before grasping, the metric measures the distance to the target object, ensuring the robot focuses on the correct item, while also considering the distance from the object to its intended destination.
-After grasping, the distance is computed relative to the final target pose (e.g., a container or surface), thereby capturing the effectiveness of the placement phase.
+At each time step $t$, we define a distance metric $d_t$ that depends on the task phase.
+For manipulation tasks such as \textit{``Move''}, \textit{``Put In''}, and \textit{``Put On''}, the reference dynamically changes depending on whether the object has been grasped.
+Before grasping, the metric encourages the robot to approach the object while also considering its relation to the final target.
+After grasping, the focus shifts exclusively to reaching the final placement location.

+To ensure comparability across tasks and trajectories, the distance is normalized by the maximum achievable distance in the workspace, denoted as $d_{\max}$, which corresponds to the largest Euclidean distance between the target point and the furthest point.

-To assess the robot's behavioral consistency over time, we analyze the temporal evolution of the distance sequence $\{d_1, d_2, \dots, d_N\}$ by computing its discrete first derivative:
+To evaluate behavioral consistency, we analyze the temporal evolution of the distance:

-A negative derivative ($\Delta d_t < 0$) indicates effective progress toward the goal, whereas a positive derivative ($\Delta d_t > 0$) suggests divergence from the goal.
-We then compute the OT metric by normalizing $\Delta d_t$ to the range [0, 1]:
+A negative value ($\Delta \tilde{d}_t < 0$) indicates progress toward the goal, while a positive value suggests divergence or inefficient behavior.
+We normalize this variation to obtain the final quality score: